h2oai/sparkling-water/doc/src/site/sphinx/deployment/aws_emr_edge_node.rst

 In order to start Sparkling Water from the Edge node (for example, different EC2 machine), please make sure that:

-- You are able to submit Spark Jobs from the edge node first
+- You are able to submit Spark Jobs from the edge node first.
 - You are starting Sparkling Water with ``spark.ext.h2o.client.ignore.SPARK_PUBLIC_DNS=true`` configuration.
   This configuration ensures that the H2O client will ignore ``SPARK_PUBLIC_DNS`` configuration on the client side which is required for the correct cloud formation.
 The ``SPARK_PUBLIC_DNS`` is still being applied as expected to all Spark